Is there an Oregon State Sex Offender website to access offender information?

 What does “Predatory Sex Offender” mean?

 Oregon law defines it as an individual who exhibits characteristics showing a tendency to victimize or injure others and who has been convicted of certain sex crimes.
 Offenders are assessed on an individual basis to determine whether they will be designated predatory.
 The “predatory” designation allows law enforcement, or the supervising agency, to notify the community about a particular sex offender.
+Currently, this system is being transitioned to a classification system.

 Are all sex offenders considered “Predatory”?